pudly/schmopera-hugo/content/articles/calls-from-two-worlds.md

 Regina Opera should have considered an evening on a bare stage with black curtains.
 With no budget, the set truly looked like something from a junior high school production.
 The costumes were half-baked - some were authentic fun finds from the 1940’s while others appeared to be out of the performers’ closets.

 In a case like this, let the music speak for itself which it did here, and quite notably.

-The show is double-cast.
-The performers described in this review return on November 20th.